École nationale des sciences appliquées de Khouribga

-The École Nationale Des Sciences Appliquées de Khouribga(ENSA Khouribga) is a Moroccan public engineering school within the Sultan Moulay Souliman University of Beni Mellal.
+The National School of Applied Sciences Sciences in Khouribga (ENSA Khouribga) is a Moroccan public engineering school within the Sultan Moulay Souliman University of Beni Mellal.
 It was created in 2007 to support the government's commitment under the National Training Initiative of 10,000 engineers by 2010.
 It trains state engineers to be qualified scientifically, technically in modeling, and communication management.
 It is part of the National Schools of the Applied Sciences network.